All Collections

 Updated over a week ago

-NOTE: It is important that you code an Invoice OR its corresponding Bank Transaction, not both.
-It is best to code from the Invoice as that is where all of the source information is stored and the item lines are extracted via the Invoice Scanner.
+NOTE: You must code an invoice OR its corresponding bank transaction, not both.
+It is best to code from the invoice as that is where all of the source information is stored and the item lines are extracted via the invoice scanner.

-1. Click on the Other Party header to sort in alphabetical order and bring together similar transactions for coding.
+5. Sort in alphabetical order to bring together similar transactions for coding.
+Click on the Other Party header.
 Click a second time on the header to sort in reverse order.

-3. Money out/Money in: If you click to create a Money Out item but you wanted to create a Money in item, you can just make the dollar amount positive and it will automatically change to Money In (and vice versa).
-Click on +Record to get to Money out/Money in.
+7. Money out/Money in.
+If you click to create a Money Out item but you want to create a Money In item, you can just make the dollar amount positive and it will automatically change to Money In (and vice versa).
+Click on +Record to get to Money Out/Money In.

 TIP: This is great for handling income invoices through the invoice scanner such as livestock income or milk payments.
 Learn more here.

-6. Create a Coding rule from the Completed Screen.
-Go to your Completed Screen and look through your coded lines or transactions.
-Click into one of your transactions that will be coded the same every time, and click the Coding Rule icon at the top right-hand corner.
-This will apply the information you have input already into a new coding rule.
+10. Create a Coding rule from the Completed Screen.
+Go to your Completed Screen.
+Click into one of the lines that you want to create a coding rule for, click into the 3 dots on the right-hand side, and select 'New Coding Rule' This will apply the information you have input already into a new coding rule.
+You can create a new coding rule in the Coded lines or Transaction page.

-8. Use your keyboard to Add New Line.
-The Add New Line button will highlight once you have coded the previous line, press the Enter key to Add New Line and you can start coding.
-Once you have applied the code then the amount will auto-populate with the remaining balance.
+13. Once you have applied the code the amount will auto-populate with the remaining balance.
 You can overtype this remaining balance to match your line item, and if there is any further balance remaining you can repeat the process and create a new line.

 TIP: the red line at the bottom of the screen will keep a tally of how much remaining balance is left to code